LyuLucas1207/NebulaFX/docs/kms/frontend-api-guide-zh.md

-# RustFS KMS Frontend Integration Guide
+# NebulaFX KMS Frontend Integration Guide

-This document targets frontend engineers who need to integrate with the RustFS Key Management Service (KMS).
+This document targets frontend engineers who need to integrate with the NebulaFX Key Management Service (KMS).
 It provides a complete API reference, usage notes, and example implementations.

 ## 📋 Contents